-As a Miami personal injury lawyer, I speak with many people who have been injured in a slip-and-fall accident.
+As an attorney, I speak with many people who have been injured in a slip-and-fall accident.
 Falling is a leading cause of injury, and sometimes someone else is to blame for the accident.
 In that case, you could be entitled to recover financial damages.
 Here are a few answers to some frequently asked questions to consider when determining whether you have a case:

 Does it matter if I fell in or outside of the store?